 The burning of the city left only the Castillo, the parish church (Nuestra Senora de la Soledad), and 20 structures of no value.
 Martin de Alacano reported that Nombre de Dios was also burnt down.
-Don't look for anything older than 1702 in St. Augustine other than the Castillo, thanks to Governor Moore.
+Don't look for anything older than 1702 in St. Augustine other than the Castillo, thanks to Acting Governor James Moore.

 In the early 1700s there was no Georgia colony to serve as a buffer zone between the Carolinas and the Spanish settlements in Florida.

-Spanish Governor Joseph de Zuniga told the entire population to take refuge in the fort when the enemy arrived.
+Spanish Governor Joseph de Zuniga y Zeda told the entire population to take refuge in the fort when the enemy arrived.
 The enemy laid siege to the fortress.
 Four Spanish warships appeared late in December and blocked Moore's escape by sea.
 Moore burned some of his small fleet, abandoned the remainder, burned what remained of the town, marched overland to the mouth of the Saint Johns River, embarked for Carolina, and was gone by December 30.

-Daniell was a Landgrave, Lieut.
-General; Deputy Gov. of North Carolina, 1704-05, Member Gen. Assembly NC, 1708 & of SC, 1712; Gov. SC, 1718.
+Robert Daniell was a Landgrave, Lieut.
+General; Deputy Gov. of North Carolina, 1704-05, Member General Assembly NC, 1708 & of SC, 1712; Deputy Gov. SC, 1716-1718.

 Lt.
-Gen. 1704, Wars W/1ndians & Spaniards, Vice Admiral.
+Gen. 1704, Wars w/Indians & Spaniards, Vice Admiral.
 Robert Daniell sailed on the ship, "Mary," for the Carolinas in April 1679.
 His first wife, Dorothy Chamberlaine, was still living when he left for America.